 In this guide, we’ve covered everything you need to know about becoming a remote web developer.
 To recap:

-- The average web developer salary is around $78,000 USD—and remote developers can expect to earn as much as their in-house counterparts.
+- The average web developer base salary is around $67,787 USD—and remote developers can expect to earn just as much as their in-house counterparts

-- The best way to learn the necessary skills of a remote web developer is through a certification program—this will help to structure your learning, to build your portfolio, and to make sure you cover the most relevant languages and tools.
+- The best way to learn the necessary skills of a remote web developer is through a certification course—this will help to structure your learning, to build your portfolio, and to make sure you cover the most relevant languages and tools

-If you’re keen to learn more about forging a career as a web developer, check out the following:
+If you’re keen to learn more about forging a career as a web developer, check out the following articles: